1700 conclave: Conclave

 Fifty-eight cardinals were present on 9 October when the conclave began.
 Since Charles II was dying at this time, Spain's cardinal electors were unsure of how they should vote, and they did not work closely with electors that were loyal to the Holy Roman Emperor.
 From the beginning, it was clear that the impending death of Charles II was likely to cause a lengthy conclave, because the next pope would be expected to respond to the anticipated political crisis in Spain following Charles' imminent death.

 Of the Fifty-eight cardinals present at the conclave, thirty-one were considered to be a part of the zelanti, with Innocent XII having created eighteen members of the College of Cardinals who were counted as part of this faction.
 The other two main factions were those loyal to the Holy Roman Emperor, who originally had only two cardinals, but eventually increased to four, and the French, who had five cardinals in their camp.

 Galeazzo Marescotti, a member of the zelanti, was the first serious candidate proposed two weeks in to the conclave.
-He was acceptable to the Spanish, but was opposed by the French because they wanted the new pope who was not strong.
+He was acceptable to the Spanish, but was opposed by the French because they wanted a new pope who was not strong.
 Bandino Panciatici was suggested by Pietro Ottoboni, but he was not supported by secular monarchs because he had supported giving benefices to nominees who were independent of the secular authorities.
 Giacomo Antonio Morigia was acceptable to the secular rulers, but was opposed by the zelanti for lacking governing experience in addition to not being firm or having the energy required.
 Following the proposal of these candidates, others came up as well, but were quickly rejected.